Askaniy/CylindricalTextureCalibrator/ReadMe.md

 ## Notes

 - The operations are applied to the image exactly in the order in which they are listed.
-- Gamma correction is an image transformation that lightens shadows and lowers contrast.
-It is needed to simulate the similar effect of the human eye.
-Household photos automatically apply gamma correction, but space images only occasionally take it into account.
-If in doubt which checkbox from the two to choose, choose the CIE sRGB, it works better in shadows.
+- In calibration, the alpha channel is considered a mask.
+That is, transparent places do not affect the result.
 - Albedo and color calibration use a precise formula to calculate mean brightness that accounts for the distortions of planetographic projection.
 - The albedo calibration is actually a green channel calibration.
 This is the best approximation that can be made without other spectral data.
 - Why are reprojections only available to planetographic projection?
 In the [Celestia space simulator](https://github.com/CelestiaProject/Celestia) this is the projection used for spheroids (for 3D models it is the planetocentric projection).
 - Cyclic longitude shift uses the Fourier transform, and as a consequence is subpixelized.
+- Gamma correction is an image transformation that lightens shadows and lowers contrast.
+It is needed to simulate the similar effect of the human eye.
+Household photos automatically apply gamma correction, but space images only occasionally take it into account.
+If in doubt which checkbox from the two to choose, choose the CIE sRGB, it works better in shadows.
 - To de-apply standard gamma correction, you can use "Apply custom gamma correction" item with value `2.2`.
 But note that every gamma correction operation results in data loss.

 My thanks to *arbodox* for the creation of the project logo.